 - Pay attention to seasonal regulations and high-fire danger signs

-- Never, never use any flammable liquid, especially not gasoline, to start your fire
+- Never, never use gasoline or other flammable liquids to start your fire

 Then, at Cadette and Senior Scouting ages (junior high/middle school and high school), they will be more than capable of actually directing and helping younger kids with their fire building and safety lessons.